As we close out 2018, we’re taking a look back at the most popular stories on TrustED this year. Here’s No. 4 from all the way back in January.

 But when it comes to how they educate children, America’s cities and rural communities may have as much in common as not.

-A report from the Center for Public Education (CPE), released earlier this month, examines the state of America’s rural schools—an area of research that is sorely lacking, according to the report’s authors.
+A report from the Center for Public Education (CPE) examines the state of America’s rural schools—an area of research that is sorely lacking, according to the report’s authors.

 The bottom line: America’s rural schools face many of the same challenges that urban schools do, but the solutions for those problems are far different for rural districts than urban districts.